 If you are unfamiliar with the Bare Access 4, here is a rundown of the ins and outs of this model.

-The Bare Access 4 model has numerous 4 and 5 star reviews across various websites.
-These shoes might look basic but in reality Merrell really put in their usual solid construction and design techniques to create a shoe that is going to outperform most others.
+The Bare Access 4 model has numerous 4 and 5-star reviews across various websites.
+These shoes might look basic but in reality, Merrell really put in their usual solid construction and design techniques to create a great running shoe that is going to outperform most others.

 The Bare Access 4 really has some excellent advantages going for it but they can all be summed up into the following 3 major benefits.

-The Bare Access 4 is considered a minimalist or barefoot shoe but in reality it does have a bit more “beef” to it than typical shoes of that type.
+The Bare Access 4 falls into the group: minimal shoe or barefoot style shoes, but in reality, it does have a bit more “beef” to it than typical shoes of that type.
 Some may find this to be a problem if they don’t research before purchasing.

-However, the added cushioning and support Merrell added makes this model perfect for someone transitioning to barefoot/minimalist shoes for running.
+However, the added cushioning and arch support on the Merrell shoes makes this model perfect for someone transitioning to barefoot/minimalist shoes for running.

 While the benefits of so-called barefoot running is up for debate, everyone can agree that you need to start off slowly when transitioning to prevent injury.
 The Bare Access 4 is ideal for that in-between shoe or as a slightly more cushioned minimalist shoe for those who have previous injuries that require some shock absorption.
 The 13.2mm heel stack with an 8mm EVA foam cushioning is going to give you a lot more feel than normal trail shoes but won’t leave you with sore feet.

 Some people are under the assumption that vegan-friendly shoes often lack durability and will end up falling apart more quickly than traditional construction.
 Merrell’s line of vegan shoes are far from delicate and the Bare Access 4 follows suit.
-They use only the highest quality 100% synthetic materials.
+They use only the durable, high quality 100% synthetic materials.